 Transport infrastructure is also crucially linked to long-term growth, and there is strong evidence that investment in a modern hub can have a substantial positive impact on inner-city regeneration and job creation.

-The Europa Buscentre and Great Victoria Street Station occupy a circa 22-acre site in a prime gateway location – west of Belfast’s central commercial district at the intersection of two major traffic routes through the city.
+The Europa Buscentre and Great Victoria Street Station occupy a circa 8-hectare site in a prime gateway location – west of Belfast’s central commercial district at the intersection of two major traffic routes through the city.

 A range of strategic, independent planning policies have identified the need to regenerate this area of the city centre, creating a highly visible gateway with a new integrated transport hub at its centre.